gymore-io/palette/palette/README.md

 // RgbStandard and RgbSpace are implemented for 2 and 3 element tuples,
 // allowing mixing and matching of existing types.
 In this case we are
-// combining sRGB primaries, the CIE equal energy white point and sRGB
+// combining sRGB primaries, the CIE equal energy white point and the
-// transfer function (a.k.a. encoding or gamma). type EqualEnergyStandard = (encoding::Srgb, white_point::E, encoding::Srgb);
+// sRGB transfer function (a.k.a. encoding or gamma). type EqualEnergyStandard = (encoding::Srgb, white_point::E, encoding::Srgb);
 type EqualEnergySrgb<T> = Rgb<EqualEnergyStandard, T>;

 let ee_rgb = EqualEnergySrgb::new(1.0, 0.5, 0.3);

-// We need to use chromatic adaptation when going between white points let srgb = Srgb::adapt_from(ee_rgb);
+// We need to use chromatic adaptation when going between white points. let srgb = Srgb::adapt_from(ee_rgb);
 ```